-In cases of an extended absence, the Pastoral Leader (Dean of Students), in consultation with the Advisor and subject teachers, is the resource person to help set up a timetable with priorities.
-When students miss school due to illness, they usually will not be well enough to catch up on work until they return, so a student may be granted a grace period to make up for missed academic work.
+In cases of an extended absence, the Assistant Principal, in consultation with the Advisor and subject teachers, is the resource person to help set up a timetable with priorities.
+When students miss school due to illness, they usually will not be well enough to catch up on work until they return, so a student may be granted a grace period to make up missed academic work.
 For assessment submission deadlines, the student is still expected to submit the assessment either digitally or via another student or family member.